itk-dev-rpa/OpenOrchestrator-docs/docs/orchestrator.md

 5. The first time OpenOrchestrator is used you can press 'Initialize Database' to create all the needed tables in the central database.

+**Tip:** Both values can be filled automatically if 'OpenOrchestratorConnString' and 'OpenOrchestratorKey' are defined in the environment variables.

 ![settings](illustrations\orchestrator\settings.png)

 ## Triggers